Education: academic studies of music and field research in drinking coffee

 long & boring version:

-Anselma Veit studied violin, bassoon and music pedagogy (majoring in piano) at the Music Universities in Salzburg, the Mozarteum and Vienna, as a guest student at the Conservatoire National Supérieur de Paris and privately in New York City.
+Anselma Veit studied violin, bassoon (performing artist) and piano (piano teacher) at the Music Universities Graz and Vienna, The Mozarteum Salzburg, as a guest student at the Conservatoire National Supérieur de Paris and privately in New York City.
 She made further studies in jazz-composition (piano and arrangement) with Monika Lang.
 She graduated in all studies with distinction and highest scores.

 Anselma Veit started playing the bassoon at the age of 20 and won her first orchestral position four years later.
 She has played with the Trier Philharmonic Orchestra, the Volksoper in Vienna, the Augsburg Philharmonic Orchestra, the Vienna Chamber Orchestra and in the Vienna State Opera Orchestra.